 Team working in a hybrid work environment can be challenging.
 Motivating teams with both onsite and remote-working members through team awards is especially important.

-Team rewards and recognition encourage team members to work together by overcoming the challenges of working from different locations.
 Hence, such hybrid teams are more likely to make use of digital collaboration tools such as Slack and Teams to work together effectively.

 3. Promote Peer-to-Peer Recognition

-Peer-to-peer recognition is one of the key elements of any employee recognition program.
-Hence, it assumes greater significance in a hybrid work environment as most employees do not get to meet each other in person.
+Hence, peer recognition assumes greater significance in a hybrid work environment as most employees do not get to meet each other in person.

-Employees can thank and acknowledge each other for any help or support, and appreciate one another for their achievement.
-Therefore, such actions can not only motivate employees to perform at higher levels but creates an atmosphere of camaraderie and collaboration.
+Therefore, such actions can not only motivate employees to perform at higher levels but also create an atmosphere of camaraderie and collaboration.

 4. Celebrate Personal Milestones

 Another effective way of motivating employees and creating social bonding in a hybrid workspace is by celebrating their key personal milestones.
-These could be birthdays, work anniversaries, specific professional achievements, etc.

 Hence, digital employee recognition platforms can be leveraged for this.
 Team celebrations can be done in a hybrid mode, using platforms such as MS Teams and Slack.